 All required records must be retained by the facility for a minimum of three years.
-The recordkeeping required for containers meeting the Level 3 controls through the use of a container vented directly through a closed-vent system to an alternative control device is to maintain records of the required inspections and any necessary repairs.
+The recordkeeping required for containers meeting the Level 3 controls through the use of a container vented directly through a closed-vent system to a flare is to maintain records of the required inspections and any necessary repairs.